Is volunteering for you?

 Giving your hour

-Relax, have fun and don’t worry you are there to inform and help.
-For many young people this it’s unique for someone to give up their time and share.
-LVN evidence is showing that ten interactions outside their usual sphere of influence can have a significant positive effect on their life path.
+Relax, have fun and don’t worry.
+You are there to inform and help and for many young people it’s unique for someone to give their time to them.
+We know that 10 interactions with volunteers outside their usual sphere of influence can be transformative.
 Every hour really does help.

 Telling us how it went